mkturkcan/Kaulos/README.md

 # Kaulos
-A computational neuroscience / deep learning library running on Keras, built as a backend for Neuroballad.
+A computational neuroscience / deep learning library running on Keras, built as a backend for Phyllon.

 ## Contributors